Mac perd la connexion Wi-Fi

 Bienvenue dans la Communauté d’assistance Apple

 Un forum où les clients Apple s’entraident avec leurs produits.
-Faites vos premiers pas avec votre identifiant Apple.
+Faites vos premiers pas avec votre compte Apple.